- Adding payments

 Offsetting Payments and Credit Invoices

 Offsetting means deducting payments that customers have made or credit invoices (refunds) they have received from their outstanding invoices.
-For example: a customer has a 100 euro credit and still owes 150 euros.
-After offsetting, the customer only needs to pay 50 euros.
+For example: a customer has a 100 euro credit and still owes 150 euro.
+After offsetting, the customer only needs to pay 50 euro.

 Why Should You Offset?